rdsea/T4UME/README.md

 Alternative existing solution is EMF2JSON (https://github.com/emfjson/emfjson-jackson), which serializes any kind of EMF-based Java Objects.
 However, it generates a more complex JSON structure without explicit customization capabilities.

 ## Contact
  The work is supported by H2020 U-test Project.
 License of the work is described in the license file.
-Contact Hong-Linh Truong hong-linh.truong@tuwien.ac.at for further information about U-test in TU Wien and for further inquiry for using the code in commercial and education purpose.
+Contact Hong-Linh Truong hong-linh.truong@tuwien.ac.at for further information about U-Test in TU Wien and for further inquiry for using the code in commercial and education purpose.

 For technical work, contact: